Betonhaus/swizzin2/README.md

 # Sonarr Instance Installer
 ### For Swizzin installs
 Second *arr Installation on Swizzin based systems
-# Warning: this code is untested
+# Warning: this fork is untested
+please use the original code from https://github.com/ComputerByte/sonarr4k until verified instructions have not been updated

 Uses existing install as a base. you must ``sudo box install sonarr`` prior to running this script.